Meet the Staff

 I’m Laurence McCarvell, I joined Frodsham Manor House in March 2016.
 I am responsible for the general day to day maintenance of the school.

-I have two “grown up” children and three grandchildren, one of my grandchildren attends Frodsham Manor House School.
+I have two “grown up” children and three grandchildren.

 My favourite event in school is the Christmas Nativity as Christmas is a magical time of the year.